AliCampbellKhaya/Software-Engineering/README.md

 # Software Engineering

-This project was completed by a team of 10
+This project was completed by a team of 10 \n
 [Full Team and Organization](https://github.com/CS3733-C22-Team-D)

 ## Personal Accomplishments